 The FBI today is considered one of the world’s premier security and crime-fighting forces.
 Reporting to both the attorney general and director of national intelligence, the Bureau has dual responsibilities as a law enforcement and intelligence agency.
 Our priority is to help protect you, your children, your communities, and your businesses from the most dangerous threats facing our nation—from international and domestic terrorists to spies on U.S. soil, from cyber villains to corrupt government officials, from mobsters to violent street gangs, from child predators to serial killers.
 Along the way, we help defend and uphold our nation’s economy, physical and electronic infrastructure, and democracy.

-Free Shred Day has been rescheduled due to a high chance of rain.
+Free Shred Day has been rescheduled due to rain.

 Location: Long Campus Main Entrance